-The trustee S Hay's Husband C Morris is employed at the trust.
-Salary £23,231 Ers Pension £5,679 S Hay was not involved in the process to employ C Morris, and they receive no special treatment as a result of their relationship to a trustee.
+The trustee S Hay's husband, C Morris, is employed at the trust.
+The total cost to the trust is £31,239.
+S Hay was not involved in the process to employ C Morris, and they receive no special treatment as a result of their relationship to a trustee.